 2011-12: Roy returned to Brandon for his second season and he and teammate Ryan Pulock were among the top offensive defensemen in the WHL.
 Roy scored 11 goals with 42 assists (one more than Pulock) and was minus-one with 55 penalty minutes in 69 games.
 Brandon finished second in the East Division and reached the second round in the playoffs.
 In nine playoff games Roy scored 1 goal with 2 assists and was minus-two with 9 penalty minutes.

-2012-13: Roy ended the season as Brandon's fourth-leading scorer, frequently skating alongside overage veteran Tyler Yaworski.
-The Wheat Kings' roster was in flux throughout the season as Brandon finished with the WHL's third worst record.
+2012-13: Roy ended the season as Brandon’s fourth-leading scorer, frequently skating alongside overage veteran Tyler Yaworski.
+The Wheat Kings’ roster was in flux throughout the season as Brandon finished with the WHL’s third worst record.
 Roy scored 17 goals with 22 assists in 72 games and was minus-32 with 37 penalty minutes.
-He was ranked 41st amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+He was ranked 41st amongst North American skaters in the Central Scouting final rankings and was selected in the fifth round (135th overall) of the 2013 NHL Draft.

 2013-14: Roy spent his fourth season with the WHL’s Brandon Wheat Kings.
 Frequently paired with Islanders’ prospect Ryan Pulock, the Wheat Kings’ second-leading scorer, Roy scored 11 goals with 33 assists and was -9 with 51 penalty minutes.
 Five of his nine goals were scored on the power play.
 The Wheat Kings finished third in the East Division and reached the second round in the playoffs.
 Roy scored 1 goal with 2 assists and was +1 with 4 penalty minutes.
 He joined the AHL’s Abbotsford Heat in April following his WHL season but did not appear in any games.